vmware-tanzu/pinniped/site/content/docs/architecture.md

 clusters.
 Pinniped hopes to enable this access across a wide range of Kubernetes environments with zero configuration.

+This integration is composed of two parts.
+One part, the supervisor, is a service which allows users to authenticate with their external Identity Provider, then issues its own federation id tokens based on the information from the external Identity Provider's token.
-This integration is implemented using a credential exchange API which takes as input a credential from the external IDP and returns a credential which is understood by the host Kubernetes cluster.
+The other, the concierge, is a credential exchange API which takes as input a token (from the supervisor or elsewhere), and returns a credential which is understood by the host Kubernetes cluster.

 ![Pinniped Architecture Sketch](/docs/img/pinniped_architecture.svg)